hkust-taco/superf/README.md

 You need [JDK supported by Scala][supported-jdk-versions], [sbt][sbt], [Node.js][node.js], and TypeScript to compile the project and run the tests.

 We recommend you to install JDK and `sbt` via [coursier][coursier].
 The versions of Node.js that passed our tests are from v16.14 to v16.17, v17 and v18.
-Run `npm install` to install TypeScript. **Note that ScalaJS cannot find the global installed TypeScript.** We explicitly support TypeScript v4.7.4.
+Run `npm install` to install TypeScript. **Note that ScalaJS cannot find the globally installed TypeScript.** We explicitly support TypeScript v4.7.4.

 [supported-jdk-versions]: https://docs.scala-lang.org/overviews/jdk-compatibility/overview.html
 [sbt]: https://www.scala-sbt.org/